 WebLOAD provides several interesting test execution features.
 First, you can generate load from both on-premises machines and from the cloud.
 You can use WebLOAD’s integration with Amazon EC2 or you can handle it yourself.
 WebLOAD starts and stops the machines for you using your Amazon’s credentials.

 An interesting feature is ‘Goal Oriented Testing’.
 You can define your goal as, for example, to be a 2-second maximum response time.
-Instead of you having to gradually increase the load, WebLOAD will automatically increase the number of virtual users, till your 2-second response time goal is met, so you can learn when your system reach the response time limit you have set.
+Instead of you having to gradually increase the load, WebLOAD will automatically increase the number of virtual users, till your 2-second response time goal is met, so you can learn when your system reaches the response time limit you have set.